tasket/wyng-backup/README.md

    $ sudo sparsebak.py monitor

-The `monitor` command collects change metadata (deltas) from your configured source volumes auto-rotates to fresh snapshots.
-This only takes a few seconds and is good to run on a frequent, regular basis (several times an hour or more).
+The `monitor` command frees disk space that is increasingly occupied by aging snapshots, thereby addressing a common resource usage issue with snapshot-based backups.
+After harvesting their change metadata, the older snapshots are replaced with new ones.
+Running `monitor` isn't strictly necessary, but it only takes a few seconds and is good to run on a frequent, regular basis (several times an hour or more) if you have some volumes that are very active.

-Running `monitor` isn't strictly necessary, but doing so will make sparsebak snapshots short-lived so they will not eat up disk space by accumulating large amounts of old data between backup sessions.

-This rule in /etc/cron.d runs monitor every 20 minutes:
+This rule in /etc/cron.d runs `monitor` every 20 minutes:

 ```
 */20 * * * * root su -l -c '/usr/local/bin/sparsebak.py monitor'